 What I love about this Lebanese Slaw is that you can add other seasonal ingredients to it.
 Vine-ripened cherry tomatoes, Turkish cucumbers, or radishes would all work well here.
 Today I’ve intentionally kept it basic.

-A trifecta of flavor!
+A trifecta of herbs and flavor!

 Add scallions or finely chopped onion.